 This year’s competition was held January 14, 2017, when high school students from the Jackson EMC service area went up against some of the best students in the state.

-With a score of 83.28, Banks County High School Senior Easton Payne won second place in the State EMC/FFA Agricultural Electrification Career Development Event (CDE) at the annual event held at the State FFA-FHA Camp near Covington.
+Competing against eleven other students, Jefferson High School senior Tan Tonge won second place in the State EMC/FFA Agricultural Electrification Career Development Event (CDE) at the annual event held at the State FFA-FHA Camp near Covington.

-“We are certainly proud of Easton for representing our EMC service territory so well in the State competition,” said Chip Jakins, president & CEO of Jackson EMC.
+“We are certainly proud of Tonge for representing our EMC service territory so well in the State competition,” said Chip Jakins, president & CEO of Jackson EMC.
 “The FFA wiring contest is one of the most demanding, yet rewarding, FFA competitions and it teaches students the practical skill of electrical wiring combined with the life skills of problem solving and public speaking.”

 Past participants of the EMC/FFA wiring contests have gone on to become electricians, farmers, home builders, veterinarians, heating and air contractors, agricultural educators, engineers and EMC employees, according to Jakins.

 “No matter what occupation these winners choose, all of them have one thing in common—friendship and fond memories of the FFA program, their EMC and the EMC/FFA Career Development Event,” Jakins concluded.